-Combining online didactic instruction with weekend intensive workshops, OPC covers fundamentals of anatomy, pathophysiology, and evidence-based treatment for common musculoskeletal conditions, as well as opportunities to practice clinical skills including physical examination; x-ray & MRI interpretation; casting & splinting; joint aspiration and injections; and prescribing DME and exercise.
+Combining self-paced online didactic instruction with weekend intensive workshops, OPC covers fundamentals of anatomy, pathophysiology, and evidence-based treatment for common musculoskeletal conditions, as well as opportunities to practice clinical skills including physical examination; x-ray & MRI interpretation; casting & splinting; joint aspiration and injections; and prescribing DME and exercise.

 How much of a time commitment does OPC require?